Easy Refrigerator Garlic Dill Pickles Jar-by-Jar (Better Than Canned!)

 - Garlic cloves

-- Pickling Spices - or an organic pickling spice.
+- Homemade pickling spice – or a store bought organic pickling spice.

 - Sugar